- Reference Number: HEY-1000/2018

 If you are sick within two hours of leaving the department, please phone for advice.

 You may start to bleed and have a period type pain prior to attending the hospital for the second part of the procedure.
 There is a small chance that you could expel the pregnancy at this stage, although this is not very likely.
-This may be like a heavy period.
-Please do not use tampons if you start to bleed.
+This may be like a heavy period, use a sanitary towel if this occurs, please do not use tampons if you start to bleed.

 You are advised to take medication such as ibuprofen or paracetamol to relieve any pain you get.
 Only take those recommended by staff until two days after all bleeding has stopped.
 You must also avoid alcohol and smoking until treatment is complete.